What the Numbers on Your Credit Card Mean

-If you’re curious about business, technology, or how things work in your everyday life, you may enjoy learning how credit card numbers work.
-Those numbers ensure easy payments, and they also help prevent payment errors and fraud.
+If you’re curious about business, technology, or how things work in your everyday life, you may enjoy learning how credit card account numbers work.
+Those numbers ensure easy payments, and they also help prevent payment errors and credit card fraud.
 Card numbers are evolving, and they may look different in the coming years.

 - Information about the card issuer